kalavai-net/kalavai-client/README.md

 Public repository for the kalavai-client installer.

+## Requirements

+The kalavai client app currently supports the following architectures:
+- amd64
+- x86_64

+The following OS are supported:
+- Linux (Debian, RedHat, Ubuntu, Fedora... basically anything that can run deb and rpm packages).

+If your system is not currently supported, open an issue and request it.
+We are expanding this list constantly.

 ## Install

 To install the kalavai client app that allows you to share your device and earn, use the following installer: